tcdi/plrust/doc/architecture.md

 * Operating system support for Linux
 * Disallow File Handle operations
 * Disallow access to the internals of the database
-* Disallow access to the OS as the user executing the Postgres process
+* Disallow access to the OS as the user executing the PostgreSQL process
-* Disallow access into active postmaster process, i.e. no ability to reach into Postgres memory space, despite executing inside it.
+* Disallow access into active postmaster process, i.e. no ability to reach into PostgreSQL memory space, despite executing inside it.
-* Gracefully handle rust panics and have them interoperate with Postgres' transaction system
+* Gracefully handle rust panics and have them interoperate with PostgreSQL' transaction system
-* Memory allocation within Postgres' palloc/pfree functions
+* Memory allocation within PostgreSQL' palloc/pfree functions

 ## Approach

-The plrust extension is compiled using the standard rust library.
-The postgrestd library is used to compile the functions written using PLRust.
+The PL/Rust extension is compiled using the standard rust library.
+The postgrestd library is used to compile the functions written using PL/Rust.
 The postgrestd library is a libraries are compiled using The

-Following an approach similar to the selection between libc and the musl libc standard library for compilation, a Postgres compilation target is defined that instructs the compiler to use the postgrestd library.
+Following an approach similar to the selection between libc and the musl libc standard library for compilation, a PostgreSQL compilation target is defined that instructs the compiler to use the postgrestd library.
 The postgrestd library provides the rust standard library interfaces except in the case where it is desirable to prevent access.
 In those cases the code is [configured](https://doc.rust-lang.org/stable/rust-by-example/attribute/cfg.html) to be not present.
 The result is a small shim on top of the rust library limited access to the standard library.

 ## Bird's Eye View